coruscateor/gtk_estate/README.md

     let app = Application::builder().application_id("org.example_gui").build();

-    //This instance of the State containers is needed for it to be accessible elsewhere
+    //Initialise State the containers.

-    let _sc = StateContainers::new();
+    StateContainers::init();

-    //The ApplicattionState can now add itself to the StateContainers instance from within its own constructor
+    //The ApplicattionState (which you define) can now add itself to the StateContainers instance from within its own constructor

-    ApplicattionState::new(app.clone());
+    ApplicattionState::new(&app);

     //Run the application